Jaswanthmm/Jaswanthmm/README.md

 - 👋 Hi, I’m @Jaswanth
 - 👀 I’m interested in Science
 - 🌱 I’m currently learning Science of Science
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on data science & Python stuff
-- 📫 How to reach me jashwahthsai789@gmail.com
+- 📫 How to reach me erjaswanth@gmail.com